pabs-code/cartoonize-img-using-opencv/README.md

 2. **Color Quantization + Edge Enhancement** – Reduces colors and sharpens edges for a more stylized look.
 3. **Laplacian Edge Detection** – Uses edge detection to enhance sharpness and detail.

-The user can select a technique, upload an image, and view both the original and cartoonized versions side-by-side.
+The user can select a technique, upload an image, and view both the original and cartoonized versions on the app.

 ---